What surgery is available, and what techniques are involved?

 What does the operation involve?

-At first your breasts may look too high and the skin appear tight.
-This tends to settle down over the first six weeks or so after the operation as a more natural shape emerges.
-Most patients are delighted with the change that has been achieved, but some find their new shape is difficult to get used to.
+At first your breasts may look high and the skin may appear tight.
+This tends to settle down over the first six weeks, but you will not get your long term result for 3-4 months after the operation as a more natural shape emerges.
+Most patients are pleased with their surgery, but some find their new shape is difficult to get used to.
 You should be prepared for this possibility.

-The nature of the scars will depend on the technique that has been used.
-Scars tend to six weeks, changing to purple over next three months and then fading to white.
+There is an unpredictability about how scars heal.
+Scars tend to be quite red in the first six weeks, changing to purple over next three months and then fading to white.
 Most patients will form good quality scars over time.
-Abnormal scarring is rare in breast augmentation surgery.
+Abnormal scarring can occur in breast augmentation surgery.

 Introduction to breast augmentation